Mum who killed autistic daughter to be released from prison

 Snook said Knox was not to "initiate any media contact directly or indirectly by way of television, radio, print and social media including Twitter, Facebook, blogs, or contribute to any website by way of post or otherwise".

-She is order to "decline by "no comment" any request from any media for an interview or for any information about yourself, your offending, imprisonment or rehabilitation".
+She is ordered to "decline by 'no comment' any request from any media for an interview or for any information about yourself, your offending, imprisonment or rehabilitation".